UrbsLab/STREAMLINE/README.md

 pip install fpdf
 ```
 # Usage
 Here we give an overview of the codebase and how to run STREAMLINE in different contexts.
+We begin with a brief overview of STREAMLINE with respect to the 11 possible phases that can be run in sequence.
+Next we cover three ways in which a user can run STREAMLINE.
+The simplest way to use STREAMLINE is within a Notebook in Google Colab.
+This is intended for those with little to no coding experience, however this is the slowest, most limited option.
+The second way to use STREAMLINE is within Jupyter Notebook.
+This requires a basic familiarity of coding environments, jupyter notebooks, and python.
+The third and most powerful way to use STREAMLINE is from the command line, either locally in a serial manner or in parallel on a computing cluster (currently only set up to run on a linux based compute cluster).
 ***
 ## Code Orientation
 The base code for STREAMLINE is organized into a series of script phases designed to best optimize the parallelization of a given analysis.
 These loosely correspond with the pipeline schematic above.
 These phases are designed to be run in order.
 Phases 1-7 make up the core automated pipeline, with Phase 7 and beyond being run optionally based on user needs.
 In general this pipeline will run more slowly when a larger number of 'target' dataset are being analyzed and when a larger number of CV 'folds' are requested.